singer-io/tap-google-sheets/README.md

         "refresh_token": "YOUR_REFRESH_TOKEN",
         "spreadsheet_id": "YOUR_GOOGLE_SPREADSHEET_ID",
         "start_date": "2019-01-01T00:00:00Z",
-        "user_agent": "tap-google-sheets <api_user_email@example.com>"
+        "user_agent": "tap-google-sheets <api_user_email@example.com>",
+        "request_timeout": 300
     }
     ```

     Optionally, also create a `state.json` file. `currently_syncing` is an optional attribute used for identifying the last object to be synced in case the job is interrupted mid-stream.
 The next run would begin where the last job left off.
     Only the `performance_reports` uses a bookmark.
-The date-time bookmark is stored in a nested structure based on the endpoint, site, and sub_type.
+The date-time bookmark is stored in a nested structure based on the endpoint, site, and sub_type.The `request_timeout` is an optional paramater to set timeout for requests.
+Default: 300 seconds

     ```json
     {